Cycling Accident Claims

 With many of us trying to get fit, save money and do our bit for the environment, it’s no wonder that there are a growing number of cyclist on our roads.
 Unfortunately, these cyclists are significantly more vulnerable to personal injury than other types of road users.
 They do not have the body of a vehicle to protect them if they are involved in a collision, or if a pothole forces them off their bike.

-If you have had a cycling accident that wasn’t your fault, we can help you.
+If you have had an accident on your bike that wasn’t your fault, we can help you.
 We deal with thousands of cycling accident claims every year, from minor lacerations to life-changing injuries, and aim to make your claim as stress-free as possible.

 Common causes of cycling accident claims